 Hello, I am Dani Admiss.

-I am a creative climate leader, curator and educator.
+I am an artist, creative climate leader, independent curator and educator.

 I bring people together to (un)learn, coordinate and wayfind in a time of climate change.